josedv82/Swift_Learning_Resources/README.md

 website by Chris Ching

 ## Forums / Help
-After those 3 I felt I had enough to start coding on my own.
+After those 3 I felt I was in a good spot to start trying things on my own.
 When stuck or in doubt (like with any other language really) I use google,  check stackoverflow, apple developer forums and started following some people sharing a lot of interesting content on twitter.

 - [Trailing Course](https://twitter.com/TrailingClosure)
 - [Paul Hudson](https://twitter.com/twostraws)